solankiram2023/Agent-Based-Research-Tool-Automating-Document-Analysis-and-Knowledge-Retrieval/README.md

 ## Project Goals

 ### Airflow Pipeline
-#### 1. Objective
-- Streamlined the process of parsing and extracting contents from documents, including text, tables, images, and graphs.
+1. Streamlined the process of parsing and extracting contents from documents, including text, tables, images, and graphs using Docling
-- Automated the document ingestion process by integrating Docling for parsing and Pinecone for storing vectorized embeddings of document contents.
+2. Stored the parsed document vectors in Pinecone by generating OpenAI vector embeddings of document contents

-#### 2. Tools
-- Extraction of data from publications website - BeautifulSoup
-- Database - Snowflake Database
-- File storage - Amazon S3 (Simple Storage Service)
-- Data Automation - Airflow
--
-#### 3. Output
-- Extracted and structured document from S3 contents are stored as embeddings in Pinecone for efficient retrieval.
-- Extracted textual data which are the details of the publication like title, brief summary, cover image url, pdf url are stored into table publications_info.
-Users information is being recorded in users table.
-All the responses to user queries are recorded in research_notes table.
-All the tables are stored in Snowflake Database
+3. Automated the data ingestion process and vector storage with Airflow

-### Agent-Based Research System
+### Research Agent
-#### 1. Objective
-Create a multi-agent system using Langraph to enhance document-based research and interactive query resolution.
+1. Create a multi-agent system using Langraph to enhance document-based research and interactive query resolution.
-Implement various agents, including:
+2. Implemented multi-agent workflow with various agents, including:
 - Document Selection Agent: Enable users to select and explore only processed documents.
 - Arxiv Agent: Retrieve related academic research papers.
 - Web Search Agent: Fetch supplementary data from the internet for broader context.
 - RAG (Retrieval-Augmented Generation) Agent: Enable Q/A functionality by combining Pinecone-stored embeddings and LLM capabilities.

-#### 2. Tools
-- Vector Storage: Pinecone for similarity search.
-- Agents: Langraph for implementing multi-agent research workflows.
 - LLM Integration: OpenAI API for generating context-aware responses to queries.

-#### 3. Output
-- Users can select documents, ask questions, and retrieve contextual answers with relevant text, tables, images, and graphs.
-- Multi-agent capabilities enable comprehensive research with data from documents, Arxiv, and online searches.
-- Responses are stored alongside user queries in a database for future reference and research continuity.

 ### FastAPI
-#### 1. Objective
-- Act as the backend service to integrate Pinecone, Langraph agents, and the user interface.
+1. Acts as the backend service to integrate Pinecone, Langraph agents, and the user interface.
-- Provide endpoints for document exploration, querying, and research interaction.
+2. Provide endpoints for document exploration, querying, and research interaction.
-- Implement secure user authentication and data management protocols.

-#### 2. Tools
-- `fastapi[standard]` for building a standard FastAPI application *
-- `python-multipart` for installing additional dependencies for the FastAPI application
-- `snowflake-connector-python` for interacting with the Snowflake database
-- `PyJWT` for authenticating and authorizing users with JSON Web Tokens (JWT)
-- `openai` for prompting OpenAI's GPT-4o model to get LLM Response
-- `tiktoken` for disintegrating prompts into tokens of known sizes
-- `PyPDF2` for extracting text from the pdf files
-- `langchain` for RAG implementation
-- `unstructured[all-docs]` for text and image extraction from PDFs
-- `cleanlab-studio` for generating trustworthy score

-#### 3. Output
-FastAPI provides a number of endpoints for interacting with the service:
-- `GET` - `/health` - To check if the FastAPI application is setup and running
-- `POST` - `/register` - To sign up new users to the service
-- `POST` - `/login` - To sign in existing users
-- `GET` - `/exploredocs` - *Protected* - To fetch 'x' number of documents from the database
-- `GET` - `/load_docs/{document_id}` - *Protected* - To load publications information like title, brief summary, cover image url from the database
-- `GET` - `/summary/{document_id}` - *Protected* - To generate on the fly summary of the document using NVIDIA services
-- `POST` - `/chatbot/{document_id}` - *Protected* - Q/A interface for user to interact with the selected document

-FastAPI ensures that every response is returned in a consistent JSON format with HTTP status, type (data type of the response content) message (response content), and additional fields if needed

 ### Coagents
-#### 1. Objective
-- Provide a user-friendly interface for document exploration, querying, and interactive research sessions.
+1. Provide a user-friendly interface for document exploration, querying, and interactive research sessions.
-- Allow users to ask detailed questions, generate summaries, and interact with selected documents.
+2. Allow users to ask detailed questions, generate reports, and interact with selected documents with multi-agent workflow.

-#### 2. Tools
-- Coagents (web application framework), Requests (API calls for data retrieval)

-#### 3. Output
-- Interactive Q/A functionality enables users to query documents and retrieve structured answers.
-- Generated reports containing user queries, responses, images, and graphs are exportable in PDF and Codelabs formats.
+3. Generated reports containing user queries, responses, images, and graphs are exportable in PDF and Codelabs formats.
-- A seamless user experience that integrates multiple agents and backend functionalities.
+4. A seamless user experience that integrates multiple agents and backend functionalities. ce that integrates multiple agents and backend functionalities.

-### Deployment
-- Containerization of FastAPI and Streamlit applications using Docker
-- Deployment to a public cloud platform using Docker Compose
-- Ensuring public accessibility of the deployed applications - coagents and FastAPI
-- Providing clear instructions for users to interact with the RAG application and explore its functionalities
-- The FastAPI and Streamlit are containerized using Docker, orchestrated through Docker compose, and the Docker images are pushed to Docker Hub.
-For deploying the Docker containers, we use an Amazon Web Services (AWS) EC2 instance within the t3-medium tier

 ## Data Source
 1. CFA Institute Research Foundation Publications: https://rpc.cfainstitute.org/en/research-foundation/publications#sort=%40officialz32xdate%20descending&f:SeriesContent=%5BResearch%20Foundation%5D